$42 | 2 hours | 1.5 miles

 -

-We love animals, but we cannot accommodate them on our tours unless the animal is medically required.
-We welcome guide dogs and other trained service animals.
+I love animals, but cannot accommodate them on my tours unless the animal is medically required.
+I welcome guide dogs and other trained service animals.

 -